lydell/keyboard/notes.md

   are also no longer dead.
 I think that’s acceptable, too.
 People usually only use those symbols on their own, and almost never to put them above other letters.
+- The Caps Lock key.
+I sometimes press it by mistake, which is annoying.
+Instead I’ve moved Escape there.
+It really helps when using Vim.
+Should anyone need Caps Lock I’ve replaced Scroll Lock with it.
+Who uses Scroll Lock?